Thursday June 24, 2021

 6. Divorce or Remarriage

 Estate plans for single persons are quite different from those of married couples.
 A single person who transfers assets to a former spouse will not qualify for the unlimited marital deduction.
 While property settlements are typically handled during the dissolution of marriage proceedings, there are many cases where individuals forget to change beneficiary designations on retirement plans and insurance policies.
-Particularly if you later remarry and then pass away with a new spouse, there is a high likelihood of litigation between the ex-spouse and the new spouse if you have forgotten to update your beneficiary designations.
-Therefore, your plan and your beneficiary designations should always be reviewed in the event of a divorce or remarriage.
+If an individual later remarries and is survived by their new spouse, there is a high likelihood of litigation between the ex-spouse and the new spouse if the individual forgot to update his or her beneficiary designations.
+Therefore, this person's plan and beneficiary designations should always be reviewed in the event of a divorce or remarriage.

 7. Substantial Change in Value

-If your estate increases or decreases significantly in value, there can be major impact on beneficiaries.
-For example, mother has children A, B and C. She leaves a home valued at $300,000 to child A, a farm valued at $800,000 to child B and the liquid assets to child C. While she is in a nursing home and no longer able to change the will, oil is discovered on the farm.
-When mother passes away, child B receives not $800,000 but $8 million.
-To add insult to injury, the estate is now larger than the estate exemption and each child must pay estate tax on his or her inheritance.
-While child B with the largest inheritance will under most state tax apportionment laws pay the largest tax, it will be a matter of considerable sibling unhappiness for the two children who receive the smaller shares and still have to pay a large estate tax on their portion.
+If someone's estate increases or decreases significantly in value, there can be major impact on beneficiaries.
+For example, Mary has children Anne, Bob and Charlie.
+She leaves a home valued at $300,000 to Anne, a farm valued at $400,000 to Bob and the liquid assets to Charlie, who has the greatest financial need.
+While Mary is in a nursing home and no longer able to change the will, oil is discovered on the farm.
+When she passes away, Bob receives the farm, not worth $400,000 but $8 million.

 8. Adding a Major Property to a Living Trust